 Guardianship

-NOTICE: Starting April 15, 2024, all guardians must file annual Personal Well-Being Reports and Affidavits of Service through the MyMNGuardian (MMG) online application.
+NOTICE: Starting April 15, 2024, all guardians must file annual Personal Well-Being Reports and Affidavits of Service through the MyMNGuardian (MMG) online application unless you receive a court order for good cause exception.

 Overview